connectedway/OpenFiles/DFS.md

     Domain Access to DC Root Target Path (DNS).
     - `//dc1.spiritcloud.app/spiritcloud/openfiles`:
     Domain Access to Non-DFS Path
-- <result>: The expected result of the test.
+- result: The expected result of the test.
 Will be one of:
     - Success
     - Long Failure
     - Path Not Found